Power-optimal, stabilized entangling gate between trapped-ion qubits: Discussion

 Adding to the generality is the application to the Efficient Arbitrary Simultaneously Entangling (EASE) gates \cite{EASE}, where any combination of quadratically many pairs of qubits can be entangled to any degree of entanglement.
-As detailed in SOM section S12, because our approach is linear and the EASE gate approach is amenable to any linear approach, it is straightforward to adapt the pulse-construction method presented here to the EASE protocol.
-Together with the power- or time-optimality guaranteed in our pulse construction by design then, the EASE gate equipped with our method enables one of the fastest ways to implement as many entangling gates as possible in a TIQIP.
+As detailed in SI section \ref{sec:EASE}, because our approach is linear and the EASE-gate approach is amenable to any linear approach, it is straightforward to adapt the pulse-construction method presented here to the EASE protocol.
+Together with the power- or time-optimality guaranteed in our pulse construction by design, then, the EASE gate equipped with our method enables one of the fastest ways to implement as many entangling gates as possible in a TIQIP.

 The moment-stabilization adds robustness against those errors induced by not properly decoupling the computational states from the motional modes.
-However, unitary errors in the computational space may still linger, since the entanglement degree is sensitive to, e.g., $\omega_p$ fluctuations (see SOM section S13).
+However, unitary errors in the computational space may still linger, since the entanglement degree is sensitive to, e.g., $\omega_p$ fluctuations (see SI section \ref{sec:Sensitivity}).
 In practice, this may be fended off by calibrations, i.e., by monitoring how the degree of entanglement changes over time and adjusting the amplitude of the illuminating beams to compensate for this change.
 Note that the shape of the pulse does not change; amplitude scaling suffices.
-If frequent calibrations are impractical, active stabilization in the entanglement degree $\chi_{ij}$ may be achieved using the steps outlined in SOM section S14.
+If frequent calibrations are impractical, active stabilization in the entanglement degree $\chi_{ij}$ may be implemented, which involves finding pulses that, apart from satisfying (\ref{eq:alpha}), (\ref{eq:chi}), and (\ref{eq:moments}), also satisfy

+where $K_{\chi}$ is the maximal order of desired $\chi$ stabilization.
+In SI sections \ref{sec:Proj}, \ref{SOM-ASMM}, and \ref{SOM-ASHM}, we offer three methods which either achieve (\ref{eq:chistab}) approximately (see \ref{sec:Proj}) or completely (see \ref{SOM-ASMM} and \ref{SOM-ASHM}).
+While the projection method presented in SI section \ref{sec:Proj} achieves (\ref{eq:chistab}) only approximately, and only for $K_{\chi}=1$, it does reduce the errors originating from fluctuating mode frequencies substantially.
+A qualitative improvement over the projection method are the two-pulse moments method presented in \ref{SOM-ASMM} and the hybrid method, presented in \ref{SOM-ASHM}.
+These two methods fulfill (\ref{eq:chistab}) exactly, and consequently actively stabilize the degree of entanglement over a large interval of frequency drift [see SI section \ref{SOM-ASMM}, Fig.~\ref{fig:chi-stabilize}{\bf a} and SI section \ref{SOM-ASHM}, Fig.~\ref{fighybrid}].
+However, constructing the two pulses characterizing these methods is computationally more expensive and the pulses require more power.
+Therefore, whether to use the simple projection method described in \ref{sec:Proj} or the two-pulse methods described in \ref{SOM-ASMM} and \ref{SOM-ASHM}, depends on experimental conditions and available computational resources.